adrillon/icalsync/README.md

  - `davpath`: path to the directory used by your CalDAV server (must be writable by icalsync)
  - `davurl`: public URL of your CalDAV server - %u and %c are replace by the username and calendar name respectively
  - `lang`: UI language (check the `lang` folder for available languages)
- - `sleep_time`: how long should the updater wait between each calendar update (in seconds)
  - `auth`: authentication method

 ### Authentication methods